gharials/dev-path/docs/building-softwares/react-js.md

 ???+ question "Problem"
     Try modifying a prop or a state variable in the component function body, and see what happens.

+### Nesting components: components within components

+A React component may contain one more components within itself.

 ### Reusing components with props